The UK is experiencing a very large avian influenza (bird flu) outbreak and some wild birds may be infected.

 Wild birds are susceptible to a range of diseases and injuries and not all dead birds will have been infected with avian influenza.

-Calls to the helpline about dead wild birds are triaged and not all birds will be collected.
+Reports about dead wild birds are triaged and not all birds will be collected.
 However, alerting Defra will enable them to monitor the spread of the disease in the wild bird population and help prevent kept birds at farms and smallholdings from being infected.

 If dead wild birds are not needed for avian influenza surveillance purposes and landowners have taken the decision to remove carcasses, it is the landowner’s responsibility to safely arrange disposal of the carcasses.